phac-nml/neptune/docs/index.md

 ## Release ##

-**Neptune 1.2.5**

-This release provides fixes for ambiguous crashes as a consequence of inputs containing no A, C, G, or T characters, and also makes improvements to the code quality.
+## Neptune 2.0.0 ##

+2024-10-21

+This release updates Neptune to Python3, removes DRMAA support, fixes a crash when no signatures are produced, and updates the installation process.

 ## Resources ##